maelstrom-software/maelstrom/site/src/install/clustered_job_runner.md

 and interact with the broker.
 The other port is the port workers and clients will connect to.

+The broker can be configured using CLI, environment variables, or configuration file, for more information see [Broker Configuration](./clustered_job_runner_management/broker.md)

-It stores its caches in `<working-directory>/.cache/maelstrom-broker`.
+By default it stores its caches in `<working-directory>/.cache/maelstrom-broker`.
 For the given set-up this should be `/home/maelstrom-broker/.cache/maelstrom-broker`

 ## Installing the Worker